-for this will not do.

-If Doña Clara is the Phoenix,

-let her dwell in Arabia, 790

-for in the mountains of Castile we have no need for a Phoenix.
-Men like me do not establish ties to repair another man's honor.

-Nor would it be decent to mix the blood 795

 of the Mendozas with that of a Malec.

-Indeed, it is not fitting to pair

-Mendozas with Malecs.

-D. FERNANDO I'll have you know,

-Don Juan Malec is a man...
-800

-MENDOZA Like you.

-D. FERNANDO Yes, for he descends

-from the kings of Granada.
-All of his ancestors were royal,

-as were my own.
-805

-MENDOZA Well, mine, though not royal,

-were greater than Moorish kings, who could never conquer us.22 says on this matter.

-DON ÁLVARO Whatever Don Fernando

-I will defend on the battlefield.

-DON ALONSO I know how to be a gentleman:

-I was a Zúñiga of Castile

-before I ever became an officer.

-And so, setting aside this staff, 23 815

-whenever and however you want,

-I will stand by Don Juan de Mendoza...

-Enter SERVANT

-SERVANT There are people at the door.

-DON ALONSO Pretend all is well.
+Indeed, it is not fitting to pair Mendozas with Malecs.
+FERNANDO I'll have you know, Don Juan Malec is a man 800 MENDOZA Like you.
+FERNANDO Yes, for he descends from the kings of Granada.
+All of his ancestors were royal, as were my own.
+805 MENDOZA Well, mine, though not royal, were greater than Moorish kings, who could never conquer us.
+22 ÁLVARO Whatever Don Fernando says on this matter, I will defend on the battlefield.
+810 ALONSO I know how to be a gentleman: I was a Zúñiga of Castile before I ever became an officer.
+And so, setting aside this staff, 23 whenever and however you want, I will stand by Don Juan de Mendoza 815 Enter SERVANT SERVANT There are people at the door.
+ALONSO Pretend all is well.
+I must return to my duties.
+You, my lord Mendoza, must remain here as a prisoner.
+820 MENDOZA I will obey you in all things.
+ALONSO The two of you must go.
+825

 22 Because the rule of the Umayyads never encompassed the entire Iberian Peninsula, Mendoza claims descent from those Christians who remained unconquered and, therefore, "untainted."
 23 Officers of the law carried a staff as a sign of their position.
-Here, Don Alonso pledges himself as a second to Mendoza in a future duel.
+Here, Don Alonso pledges himself as a second to

+Mendoza in a future duel.